markshapiro/graphql-db-projection/README.md

 ```

 ## Custom Projections
-If you need a specific set of fields from DB to resolve a GraphQL field, you can provide them through `projection` parameter.
-It can be string, array of fields from DB, or empty array to ignore the field.
+if resolve field function needs field of different name from db, pass it with `projection` parameter to direcive, if depends on multiple fields then pass array of all fields to `projections` parameter, to not ask for any pass empty array [].

 ```js
 const resolvers = {